1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 3 Wire Coolant Temperature Sensor Wiring Diagram

-The two wires, a “5-volt reference”, and a “ground wire” go to the ECU, and the third wire “Earth Signal Wire for Temperature Gauge” goes to the cluster-mounted temperature gauge by providing an earth signal to the temperature gauge.
+The two wires, a “5-volt reference”, and a “ground wire” go to the ECU, and the third wire “Earth 1-Wire for Temp Gauge” goes to the cluster-mounted temperature gauge by providing an earth link to the temperature gauge.

-In three-wire coolant temperature sensors, the ECU does not control the temperature gauge in the cluster.
-The coolant temperature sensor provides an earth signal according to the temperature of the coolant.
+In three-wire coolant temp sensors, the ECU does not control the temperature gauge in the cluster.
+The coolant temp sensor provides an earth signal according to the temperature of the coolant.
 Higher the temperature of the engine’s coolant, the lower the resistance of the ECT sensor, and vice versa.

 Similarly, when the engine coolant temperature decreases, the sensor resistance also decreases, which sends low earth signal to the temperature gauge, and the indicator rests on the cool indication.